shrideio/shoebox/README.md

 > WARNING: Do not forget to disable the http proxy for all of the subdomains as described [here](#disable-http-proxy)

-Depending on the TTL value, it may take a certain time for the change to take effect, keep `ping`-ing the subdomains periodically to verify the result.
+Depending on the TTL value, it may take some time for the change to take effect, keep `ping`-ing the subdomains periodically to verify the result.

 ## Services